How can I output all files/directories, ordered by size, including

 I gratefully attribute my solution to this comment.

-argument marks the end of options.
+The -- argument marks the end of options.

-command can be painfully slow for very large files/folders.
+The du command can be painfully slow for very large files/folders.

-Consider using the ncdu
+Consider using the ncdu command instead.

 To install on a Debian derivative, including Ubuntu, run:

-sudo apt install -y ncdu
+sudo apt install -y ncdu.

 On Arch Linux, including MSYS2, run:

-yes | pacman -Syu ncdu
+yes | pacman -Syu ncdu.

-To use it, type ncdu
+To use it, type ncdu, and press ↵.

 2

-outputs the file sizes in
+The -h flag of ls outputs the file sizes in

 a human-readable style.